r1551z/Statistical-Knowledge/other methods of dealing with survival analysis.md

 http://mucmd.org/CameraReadySubmissions/37%5CCameraReadySubmission%5CPFS_TTRNN_AFT_CameraReady.pdf (Modeling Progression Free Survival in Breast Cancer with Tensorized Recurrent Neural Networks and Accelerated Failure Time Models , 2017)
 An rnn is built to deal with the high dimensionl & sparse sequential clinical data and to extract a latent representation from the entire patient history.
 An AFT model is then built on top on it to predict the survival time.

-In the paper, the target is time t, the
+In the paper, both the rnn models and the aft models are trained with mean squared logarithmic eror and use mean absolute error for metrics.
+The last latent state of the rnn model (a vector) is chosen as an imput of the AFT model.

+No censoring methodology is specifically mentioned in the paper.

 An idea: we can also combine the deepsurv result with the AFT model to resolve the issue of too much feature processing time required by traditional linear regression.